cjordanball/React-Notes/React Summary.md

     ```

 4. **componentWillUnmount** is where we can clean up any processes that were set up on the component.
 For example, if we ran *addChangeListener* in the earlier stages, then we should run *removeChangeListener*.

+5. **componentWillUpdate** gets called whenever the component is about to get handed a new set of *props*.
+It takes as a parameter **nextProps**, the set of props it is about to get.

 5. ReactDOM has a method *unmountComponentAtNode()*, which is the inverse of the ReactDOM.render() method.
 It takes a single parameter, the node where the component is mounted.
 For example:
     ```javascript
     unmount() {